Eurydia/notes-on-clean-programming-language/content/_index.md

 ```

 Notice the expression separating the implementations of `safeDivision`.
-Implementations are not grouped together anymore.

 #### Implementation Signature Rule

 Every implementation must have the same signature as the first.

-Implementations of `safeDivision` obeyed this rule.
+Implementations of `safeDivision` followed this rule.
 They accepts two integers (inferred) and returns an integer as a result.

-To demonstrate the effect, implementations `badSafeDivision` are written in such a way that they break this rule.
+To demonstrate the effect, implementations of `badSafeDivision` are written in such a way that they break this rule.

 ```
 // Language: Clean